MetalLB is a Kubernetes-aware solution that will monitor for services with

 Layer 2 mode

-The best way to deploy MetalLB in layer 2 mode on Charmed Kubernetes is with the MetalLB bundle, which includes Kubernetes operator charms both the controller and speaker components.
+The best way to deploy MetalLB in layer 2 mode on Charmed Kubernetes is with the Kubernetes operator charms for both the controller and speaker components.
+See notes concerning RBAC

-To deploy the operator, you will first need a Kubernetes model in Juju.
+To deploy the operators, you will first need a Kubernetes model in Juju.
 Add your Kubernetes as a cloud to your Juju controller:

 juju add-k8s k8s-cloud --controller $(juju switch | cut -d: -f1)